 To apply for Credit for Prior Learning, the applicant must be accepted for admission to a degree program at NICC.
 Students requesting Credit for Prior Learning must complete an application and supply supportive documents such as competency reports, proficiency certificates, or training records.
-Credit granted for Prior Learning and Examination or any combination of Prior Learning and

-Examination may be awarded up to limits established by each Division of the College but not exceeding one-third (1/3) of the total credit hours required for a program award.
-The application must be submitted for evaluation to the Division Head responsible for the course of the designated program.
-Upon successful completion of the evaluation, both the application and evaluation will be submitted to the Registrar for recording credit on the student's transcript.
+Credit granted for Prior Learning and Examination or any combination of Prior Learning and Examination may be awarded up to limits established by each Division of the College but not exceeding one-third (1/3) of the total credit hours required for a program award.
+The application must be submitted for evaluation to the Office of the Registrar.
+Upon successful completion of the evaluation, the Registrar will record credit on the student's transcript.
 Courses in which credit is granted for prior learning will be recorded on the transcript with a "PL" grade and will not be included in calculating a student's grade-point average.
 If the student disagrees with the evaluation of their credit for prior learning, they may appeal to the College's Scholastic and Appeals Committee.
 Credit granted for prior learning is subject to evaluation by other institutions and may not be accepted for transfer credit.
 Examples for prior learning may include: